Thermal Ionization for Short-Range Potentials: Model and the Main Result

 \subsection{Main Result}

-For the proof of our main result we need another additional assumption.
-The instability of the eigenvalues should be visible in second order in perturbation theory with respect to the coupling.
+For the proof of our main result we need an additional assumption.
+The instability of the eigenvalues should be visible in second order in perturbation theory with respect to the coupling constant.
 This term is also called level shift operator and the corresponding positivity assumption \textit{Fermi Golden Rule condition}.
-In \Autoref{subsec:applications} an example is provided where this is satisfied. \begin{fgr*} For $E \in \sigma_\d(H_\p)$ let $p_E := \ind_{\{E\}}(H_\p)$ be the spectral projection corresponding to the eigenvalue $E$ and let $\Pc$ be the spectral projection to the essential spectrum of $H_\p$. \begin{enumerate}[label=(F)] \item Let $\epsilon > 0$.
-For all $E \in \sigma_\d(H_\p)$ we assume there is a $\gb(E) > 0$, such that we have
+In \Autoref{subsec:applications} an example is provided where this is satisfied. \begin{fgr} For $E \in \sigma_\d(H_\p)$ let $p_E := \ind_{\{E\}}(H_\p)$ be the spectral projection corresponding to the eigenvalue $E$.
+For $\varepsilon > 0$ and $E \in \sigma_\d(H_\p)$ let $\gb(E,\varepsilon)$ be the largest number such that

 where